The word, “vocation” is derived from the Latin word, “vocare”, which means “to call” or “a call that I hear”.

 Hello!
 My name is Christopher Juchacz, and I was born and raised in Regina, SK.
 My journey to the seminary began when I took Religious Studies courses at Campion College at the University of Regina.
 After completing several courses I decided to change the path of my studies to Theology which took me to Saint Paul University in Ottawa, ON.
 While I was there I began working for a pharmaceutical retail chain.
 I worked for that particular company for 10 years.
 Four years ago I decided to moved to Moose Jaw, SK to be close to family.
 Shortly after my return, I began discerning my vocation.
 I initially decided to discern with a Franciscan community in the United States.
 I spent a year and a half with that community, after which I discerned that the Lord was not calling me to be a friar.
 I moved back to Moose Jaw and resumed my old job there.
 After much prayerful discernment and help from my parish priest, Fr.
 Carlos Jimenez, I was accepted by Archbishop Daniel Bohan to study for the Archdiocese of Regina at St. Joseph Seminary in Edmonton, AB.
 Please keep me in your prayers, because I will be praying for the people of the Archdiocese of Regina.

-Reed Miller is 28 years old and entering his first year of studies at St. Joseph Seminary.
+Reed Miller is studying at St. Joseph Seminary.
 Since baptism, Reed has been a member of Holy Family Parish in Regina where he participated in the youth programs allowing his faith to really come alive.
 After obtaining a degree in Religious Studies and Geography from the University of Regina, Reed went to Ireland for a year with NET Ministries and returned to his home parish where he became the youth coordinator.
 After four amazing years of ministry at Holy Family, Reed felt called to go to the seminary to discern becoming a priest.
 Reed also enjoys playing board games, being active, and making music for the Lord through the piano and singing.